agiledigital-labs/Anypoint-service-mesh/readme.md

 `kubectl label namespace default istio-injection=enabled`

-Apply the manifest file for anypoint service mesh.
+Apply the manifest file for anypoint service mesh (the manifest file used depends on the purpose of installation).

 `istioctl manifest apply -f manifest-custom.yaml`